When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sweet 16th Birthday Ideas

-• Festival-themed party.
+• Host a festival-themed party.

-• A crazy costume party.
+• Throw a crazy costume bash.

-• Go on a skiing trip.
+• Go on a skiing trip with friends.

-• Have a slumber party.
+• Have a classic slumber party.

-• Go for a spa day.
+• Relax with a spa day.

-• Have a pool party.
+• Splash around at a pool party.

-• Do an escape room.
+• Solve an escape room.

-• Host an all-white party.
+• Host an elegant all-white party.

 Why Is a Sweet 16 an Important Birthday?